jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### HFS+, UFS, and APFS

 The BSD systems has its own filesystem, UFS, [the Unix File System](http://www.ivoras.net/blog/tree/2013-10-24.why-ufs-in-freebsd-is-great.html "Unix Filesystem").
 This filesystem was native to Unix going back to the System 7 Unix release.
 Though UFS has been updated since and is officially UFS2, which was released around 1994 when BSD split from Unix due to the AT&T lawsuit.
 UFS2 is considered similar to ext4 on Linux in capabilities at the current time.
-FreeBSD and then other BSDs adopted ZFS to be able to extend the filesyste, capability of UFS.
-All Illumos, or OpenSolaris based distros use ZFS natively as well.
+FreeBSD and then other BSDs adopted ZFS to be able to extend the filesystem, capability of UFS.
+All Illumos, or OpenSolaris based distros use ZFS natively as well, but [BSD based systems have switched](https://www.phoronix.com/scan.php?page=news_item&px=FreeBSD-ZFS-On-Linux "BSD rebases to ZFS on Linux") their ZFS to be based on the [ZFS on Linux](https://zfsonlinux.org/ "ZFS on Linux") code base due to a larger developer and feature base.

 Apple had been using their own filesystem called HFS+ which was introduced in 1998 in MacOS 8.1 in 1998.
 Features were added over time and in each release to keep the filesystem with feature parity for ext4.
 This was used as the standard file system on all Mac and iOS devices until 2016/2017 when a new Apple designed filesystem was released across devices.
 Why a new filesystem?
 Think about it, by 2016 what was the primary device that Apple was selling compared to 1998?
 What type of storage media had HFS+ been designed for?
-What type of storage media was running on the new Apple systems?
-Apple had another thing to taut in their new filesystem, that was encryption build in by default.
+What type of storage media was running on the new Apple systems, in laptops and mobile?

 Though Apple Was one of the first companies to [port ZFS to MacOS](http://dtrace.org/blogs/ahl/2016/06/15/apple_and_zfs/ "Apple ports ZFS to MacOS"), which is BSD based, eventually they decided to deploy a new filesystem called APFS (apple filesystem) which has a mix of ZFS like features that were home grown by Apple and more importantly not under the control of another company or any particular free or opensource licenses.
 The goal for Apple was to use this filesystem across their platform, from MacOS to iOS devices with a focus on Flash bashed (SSD and NVMe) devices that HFS+ wasn't designed for.
 The system has a similar feature set to ZFs and btrfs such as encryption and snapshots, but [is missing data integrity](http://dtrace.org/blogs/ahl/2016/06/19/apfs-part1/ "Review of APFS").

+### F2FS and EROFS

+Due to the increased use of NAND or Flash based memory storage such as SSD, eMMC, and SD cards, a consortium of companies dealing with mobile devices came together in 2012 to create a filesystem which takes the nature of Flash into direct account in order to overcome some of the weaknesses of Flash based storage.
+F2FS stands for Flash-Friendly File System, and was developed by Samsung Electronics, Motorola Mobility, Huawei and Google.
+The F2FS systems was adopted for some devices in 2012-1016, but the working group recently splintered.

+F2FS was effectively replaced by the [Enhanced Read-Only File System](https://en.wikipedia.org/wiki/EROFS "EROFS wiki page"), or EROFS.
+It is designed and maintained by Huawei and is used on their own Android based devices introduced in 2018 and is part of the Linux Kernel.

 ### DragonFly BSD and Hammer FS

 DragonFly BSD developer Matthew Dillion has been spearheading the development of his own distributed cluster based filesystem called [Hammer](https://www.dragonflybsd.org/hammer/ "Hammer Filesystem").
-His goal is to have finer grained snapshoting--even per file on a constant basis and make snapshots almost a constant occurance across the filesystem for easy migration of a filesystem to a Hammer slave.
-Work has recently finished on the Hammer 2 FS which is bringing this idea closer to reality, Hammer 2 is available as a stable filesystem, but not yet ready for production on a cluster.
+His goal is to have finer grained snapshoting--even per file on a constant basis and make snapshots almost a constant occurrence across the filesystem for easy migration of a filesystem to a different Hammer Cluster (migration over a network).
+Work has recently finished on the Hammer 2 file system which is now an option for installation on DragonFly BSD 5.2+.
+The Clustering feature is still a work in progress though, but Hammer has similar ZFS and Btrfs style features of file system and volume-management.
+Hammer FS is DragonFly BSD code, though it could be ported to other BSDs, the DragonFly internals have diverged so far that this becomes essentially impossible.

 ## Mounting and Unmounting of disks